brinley/jSignature/README.md

 ## Adding jSignature to your page

+jSignature depends on (more or less recent) **jQuery**,  and **(only for IE 7 and 8) on FlashCanvas**.
+Both are included, for convenience, in the `/libs` folder of this project, but you can certainly use your own versions.

+Note that FlashCanvas is a group of two files, `flashcanvas.swf` and `flashcanvas.js`, both of which **must** be located together in the same folder.
+Do **not** host them from separate folders as `flashcanvas.js` looks for `flashcanvas.swf` in the same folder it was served from.

-jSignature has three distinct pieces of code rolled into one minified (17k) deployable:
+jSignature itself has three distinct pieces of code rolled into one minified (17k) deployable:

 1. Code that prepares a Canvas element.
     It includes detection of browser features, maximizing a canvas within the confines of a div, setting up emulated Canvas using Flashcanvas, when needed.